OpenDSA/OpenDSA/RST/source/SelectionSort.rst

 Consider the example of the following array.

-.. inlineav:: SelsortCON1 slideshow
+.. inlineav:: SelsortCON1
    :output: show

 Now we continue with the second pass.
 However, since the largest record is already at the right end, we will not need to look at it again.

-.. inlineav:: SelsortCON2 slideshow
+.. inlineav:: SelsortCON2
    :output: show

 Selection Sort continues in this way until the entire array is sorted.